Europe shares hold steady; Italian stocks dip on Renzi comments

 By Blaise Robinson

-Shares in UK insurers also dropped, hurt by government plans to scrap a requirement that pension savings be used to buy an annuity.
-Legal & General was down 8.4 percent and Aviva down 5.1 percent after UK finance minister George Osborne announced the plans as part of the UK budget.
+Shares in UK insurers also slid, hurt by government plans to scrap a requirement that pension savings be used to buy an annuity.
+Legal & General was down 13 percent and Aviva down 7.5 percent after UK finance minister George Osborne announced the plans as part of the UK budget.

-Miners lost ground again, with Antofagasta down 5.3 percent, falling along with copper which hit its lowest level in more than 3-1/2 years on Wednesday on worries about weaker growth and tighter credit in China.

-Milan's benchmark index FTSE MIB fell 0.3 percent in volumes more than twice the daily average volume of the past three months, trimming recent lofty gains, with Generali , UniCredit and Telecom Italia down 0.8-1.1 percent.
+Milan's benchmark index FTSE MIB was down 0.4 percent in volumes nearly twice as much as its daily average volume, trimming recent lofty gains, with Generali, UniCredit and Telecom Italia down 0.8-1.4 percent.

-Despite the day's dip, the MIB is still up 11 percent in 2014, strongly outpacing the broad FTSEurofirst 300 which is down 0.9 percent year-to-date, as investors bet on recovery from Italy's worst recession in 70 years.
+Despite the day's dip, the MIB is still up 10.4 percent in 2014, outpacing the broad FTSEurofirst 300 which is down 0.7 percent year-to-date, as investors bet on the country's economic recovery from its worst recession in 70 years.

 "There's been a strong outperformance of the Italian market in the past few weeks, the market has been very resilient throughout the Ukrainian crisis, so it's logical to have a bit of profit taking today after such a rally," said Andrea Tueni, sales trader at Saxo Banque.

-Bucking the trend, Spain's IBEX rose 0.4 percent, with Inditex surging 4.9 percent after the world's biggest fashion retailer posted strong sales so far this year and announced a pick-up in store openings.
+Bucking the trend, Spain's IBEX rose 0.6 percent, with Inditex adding 4.2 percent after the world's biggest fashion retailer posted strong sales so far this year and announced a pick-up in store openings.

-Overall, investors avoided taking significant bets while the U.S. Federal Reserve is meeting.
-Analysts said a further cut in the central bank's monthly bond purchases by $5 billion was largely factored in, and the market would look for hints about the speed of future cuts and whether the Fed provides new guidance on when it might eventually raise interest rates.
+Overall, investors avoided strong bets ahead of the end of the Fed meeting.
+Analysts said a further cut in the central bank's monthly bond purchases by $5 billion was largely factored in, but the market would look for hints about the speed of future cuts and whether the Fed provides new guidance on when it might eventually raise interest rates.

 "There is always some nervousness ahead of the Fed meeting.
 We expect the tapering process to continue and there is likely to be some guidance around the unemployment rate and future U.S. rate rises, although we still don't expect the first rate hike until July 2015," Barclays Wealth strategist Henk Potts said.